dhurlburtusa/shortcuts/typescript/typescript-notes.md

 ## Terminology

-**call signature**: In JavaScript, functions can have properties in addition to being callable.
-However, the function type expression syntax doesn’t allow for declaring properties.
+**Call signature**: In JavaScript, functions can have properties in addition to being callable.
+However, the function type expression syntax doesn't allow for declaring properties.
 If we want to describe something callable with properties, we can write a _call signature_ in an object type:

 ```ts
 type DescribableFunction = {